buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 A sprite' \*\*s body is naturally luminous, although the creature can vary the color and intensity of the light emitted from its body as it wishes.
 Immediately after its death, a sprite' \*\*s body dissolves into a shimmering mist.
 Sprites are the smallest of the fey, standing just over 9 inches tall and rarely weighing more than 2 pounds.

 In many ways, sprites are more primitive than most fey.
 They appreciate the company of their own kind, but tend to distrust other fey and assume that any humanoid or creature they haven' \*\*t expressly chosen to protect wants to harm them.
 Even animals are usually considered dangerous by them.
-The reason for this mistrust is largely due to the tiny size of these creatures, which makes them easy prey for predators.
+This mistrust is largely due to the tiny size of these creatures, which makes them easy prey for predators.
 Therefore, a sprite' \*\*s initial reaction to danger is to flee: it typically uses its magical abilities to slow down or distract pursuers, and then relies on its flying speed and size to escape.

 Although sprites themselves have an uncultivated and wild nature, they have a healthy curiosity for all things with innate magic.
 They are particularly attracted to places of great latent magical power, such as the ruins of ancient temples.
 This curiosity also makes them unusually suited to the role of familiars.
 A chaotic 5th-level spellcaster can obtain a sprite as a familiar if they have the Familiar Feat.